• News

 Seqrite

-Cybersecurity, Microsoft, Uncategorized, Windows Update
+Cybersecurity, Microsoft, News, Windows Update

 A Zero-day Remote Code Execution Vulnerability with high severity has been identified as CVE-2022-30190 “FOLLINA” in Microsoft Windows Support Diagnostic Tool (MSDT).